-Lane Ferrin was a major asset to the excursion to Samoa.
+Lane Ferrin has been a major asset in the excursions.
 Over the past 20 years, Lane has dedicated his life to giving amputee patients the best care available in Utah.
 Over the last few years, Lane has become involved with the Mobility Mission as a medical advisor.
-Lane not only travelled with and assisted the Mobility Mission in their efforts in Guatemala and Samoa, but also trains each student to build prosthetic limbs and guides them as they work with patients.
+Lane not only travelled with and assisted the Mobility Mission in their efforts in Guatemala, but also trains each student to build prosthetic limbs and guides them as they work with patients.

 The UVU-MM organization would be able to help more amputees have access to this prosthetic limb with additional funding.
 The money would fund the strengthening of the design of the prosthetic limb, purchase supplies and materials, and aid in expansion to create additional clinics.
 The organization fundraises throughout the academic year, but has had a limited ability to gain enough financial support.

 The limited resources impact the scope of the project.
 According to the work health organization (who) the need for prosthetic limbs affects over 30 million people worldwide with approximately 2% of individuals in developing countries having access to prosthetics.
 Prosthetic devices on average cost $14,000 to $50,000 USD.
-Including travel expenses for the volunteers, The UVU-MM prosthetic cost is approximately $500 per prosthetic.
+Including travel expenses for the volunteers, The UVU-MM prosthetic cost is approximately 1-5% of that cost.
 With additional funding, more amputees will have the opportunity to utilize the prosthetic.